 *partnerships continuing to work together after their fifth year

 In addition to this, The Ogden Trust provides annual Phizzi CPD for primary schools registered in a partnership, to a value of £250 per school for four years.
-Phizzi Forward supports the use of Phizzi CPD resources and curriculum mapping in a partnership's fifth year.
+Phizzi Forward supports the use of Phizzi CPD resources and curriculum mapping in a partnership’s fifth year.
 Secondary schools in a partnership will receive KS3 CPD in the first year of a partnership.
+We are currently piloting support networks and CPD for secondary technicians and primary teaching assistants.
 In the fifth year, partnerships continue to access support and coaching, including signposting to alternative bursaries, with a final report at the end of the year to demonstrate sustainability.

-Applying for this is optional and will not affect your overall application for the School Partnership programme.
+Applying for this is optional and will not affect your overall application for the School Partnerships programme.

 **The time buy-out is for class teachers leading a partnership, it is not available for independent schools or for senior leaders.